1.01 The name of this Society shall be "The Halifax Estate Planning Council" (hereinafter referred to as "the Council")

 (g) Others who participate in the are of estate planning and whose membership would, in the opinion of the Executive, be beneficial to the Halifax Estate Planning Council;

 2.02 Subject to the discretion of the Executive Committee, there shall be no more than six (6) members of the Council from any firm, partnership or company, at the same time.

 2.03 Each member shall have his place of business within the Province of Nova Scotia.

 2.04 The original members shall be those persons adopting these By-Laws and subsequent members shall be those persons who are from time to time approved by a majority vote of the Executive Committee.

 2.05 All of the seven groups shall be represented in the Council and not more than forty percent of the members of the Council shall be members of any one group.

-2.06 If any member shall fail to attend at least 60 percent of the meetings held during any one fiscal year, his/her membership shall be terminated unless in the opinion of the Executive Committee there were extenuating circumstances, in which case, the Executive Committee shall have power to allow membership to be continued.
+2.06 If any member shall fail to attend at least 75 percent of the meetings held during any one fiscal year, his/her membership may be terminated if, in the opinion of the Executive Committee it is decided such a decision is appropriate in the circumstances.

 2.08 If a member wishes to retire from membership in the Council and transfer his/her membership to an individual who qualifies as a member of the group held by the retiring member, that member may apply in writing to the Executive Committee of the Council to approve such transfer, provided that any such transfer shall be within the discretion of the Executive Committee.